Many people ask “why is VPS so expensive” but it isn’t!

 This is due to the disadvantages of dedicated servers:

 - The required computing power (CPU power, RAM memory and hard disk quality and space) must usually be known in advance.
 A change is not so easily possible due to long contract periods and sometimes high set-up fees.
 An expansion / reduction of the computing power often means that you get a new server in the data center.
-You have to set up this new server again and migrate your data.
+You have to set up this new server again and migrate your data which could incur extra costs.

 - Hardware problems: If there are hardware problems on the server, this usually means longer down times.
 Because the hardware problem has to be fixed first before your server is back on the network.
 Similar to a home PC, you can be unlucky and get a server of which the hardware often breaks.

 You don’t have these problems with good VPS or cloud servers.
 Many providers have switched to offering short run times, e.g. there are many providers who bill VPS on an hourly or even minute basis.
 It is often easy to expand or reduce the computing resources.
 This expansion / reduction often works with minimal disruption to your server, since the virtual machine simply has to be allocated more resources.
-This saves you from reinstalling the server or migrating data.
+This saves you from reinstalling the server, migrating data and probably paying for extra services.

 Since you do not have a fixed physical server with VPS or cloud servers, you can react much better to hardware problems.
 Well-known cloud providers (such as Amazon Web Services or Google Cloud) simply move the VPS to another physical server in the event of hardware problems.
 In the event of a hardware failure, your server is only unavailable for a few seconds, while a hardware defect on your dedicated server can paralyze it for hours.